 Who will take the MAP Growth screener?

-All students in grade K–8 will take this assessment in Mathematics.
-For high school, students will take MAP Growth Reading, Mathematics, and Science in grades 9-11.
+All students in grades K–5 will take MAP Growth in Mathematics.
+All students in grades 6-8 will take MAP Growth in Mathematics and Reading.
+For high school, students will take MAP Growth Mathematics and Reading in grades 9-11.
+In grades 6-9, select campuses are piloting MAP Growth Science.

 When will my child take the Math MAP Growth screener?